PE Salary 2026: $41,400–$139,847 — Personnel Administration (Government of Canada)

 What does PE stand for in the Government of Canada?

 PE is the Treasury Board classification code for Personnel Administration positions in the Government of Canada.
-It covers 5 levels (PE-01, PE-02, PE-03, PE-04, PE-05) reflecting different levels of responsibility and seniority.
+It covers 7 levels (PE-DEV, PE-01, PE-02, PE-03, PE-04, PE-05, PE-06) reflecting different levels of responsibility and seniority.

 How much does a PE-01 make?